steunix/passweaver-api/docs/index.md

 ## Encryption

 PassWeaver API applies classic envelope encryption on items:
-  - a DEK (data encryption key) is randomly generated for every created item
+  - a DEK (data encryption key) is randomly generated for every new item
   - the DEK is used to encrypt item data
-  - the DEK itself is encrypted using a KEK (Key encryption key) obtained by a (configurable) KMS; at the moment only "Local file" KMS is supported, Google Cloud KMS will be added shortly
+  - the DEK itself is encrypted using a KEK (Key encryption key) obtained by a (configurable) KMS
   - the same KEK (thus the same KMS) will be needed for decrypting the item

 So the KMS is responsible to handle a KEK: any number of KMS can be created, but only one can be "active" at a given time: it will be used for encrypting new items; non active KMS will be used for decrypting old items.
 Future plan is to handle per-folder KMS.